mocaplatform/moca-ios-sdk/README.md

 - Manage your fleet of beacons in your cloud account.
 - Automatically detect beacon sensors declared in your cloud account.
 - Automatically fetch and deploy proximity experiences from the cloud ("Proximity Campaigns")
-- Enrich user experience by delivering proximity actions when proximity triggers conditions are fired
+- Enrich user experience by delivering actions and when location and proximity trigger conditions are met
 - Supported triggers:
   - Proximity triggers:
      - Enter place